ronygolderku/Virtual_Sensor_WAMSI/README.md

 ## Author

-This script was authored by [Your Name].
+This script was authored by **Md Rony Golder**.

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** - see the LICENSE file for details.